 All members of a school party travelling in a private hire coach being used for school or college purposes are automatically covered under the coach operator's passenger liability insurance (motor insurance).
-Schools are advised to check that any coach operator has a valid passenger liability insurance document.
+Schools should check that any coach operator has a valid passenger liability insurance document.